avidan-efody/wave_rerunner/README.md

 ﻿# introduction

 This repo contains code to read various wave formats (fsdb, shm, vcd, wlf) into python and then reinject selected parts into selected parts of the design.
+A typical use case for this code would be:

+* A test takes very long, because it runs a big RTL and testbench
+* You've only changed a UVM checker or an assertion
+* You'd like to check the modified UVM checker or assertion without rerunning the big RTL

-The applications in the examples directory show how this can be used to:
+The applications in the examples directory show how to do exactly that:

 * [Rerun SVA assertions without rerunning the whole RTL](examples/sva_rerun/README.md)
 * [Rerun UVM checkers, coverage and RAL monitor without any RTL](examples/uvm_rerun/README.md)